 Lipbalms are typically made using either a Petroleum Jelly (sometimes written as paraffinum liquidum or mineral oil) base or a beeswax base.
 Petroleum Jelly creates more of a barrier (rather like clingfilm on your lips) whereas beeswax absorbs to help moisturise the skin

 Beeswax contains natural emulsifiers and has traditionally been used for many years to add moisture to dry skin, making it an ideal ingredient for lip balms.
 Beeswax contains natural antibacterial and antiseptic properties which can help soothe painful inflammation and prevent infection if you have sore, cracked or peeling lips.
 Because beeswax has no colour and very little smell (just a hint of the bee’s honey), it’s an ideal base for natural lip balms where you can then add deliciously smelling essential oils.
+We also really believe that totally natural skincare is great!

 Our unfragranced lip balm is perfect for people who like to keep it simple with just beeswax, vitamin E and pure apricot and cocoa butter with organic jojoba and coconut oils for an added moisturising boost.